jiwon-lieb/peptalk-app/README.md

 User-Generated Pep Talks: Allow users to submit their own advice to the database.

-❤️ Contributing
+## ❤️ **Contributing**

 We welcome contributions from all baddies and non-baddies alike.
 If you'd like to add your own flair, feel free to follow these steps:

-Fork the repository and clone it locally.
+1. Fork the repo and clone it locally.

-Create a new branch for your changes:
+2. Create a new branch: `git checkout -b my-feature`

-git checkout -b my-feature-branch

-Commit your changes:
+3. Commit your changes: `git commit -m 'Add some feature'`

-git commit -m 'Added feature XYZ'

-Push your branch:

-git push origin my-feature-branch
+4. Push to the branch: `git push origin my-feature`

-Create a Pull Request (PR) on GitHub and describe your changes.
+5. Submit a pull request.

 🐛 Bugs & Issues